Inventor and Designer of Postural Control Insoles

 I started doing all the stretches that had been given to me over the years and decided I would start seeing different health professionals until I could find someone who could help me.
 I saw a chiropractor who off-handedly pointed out that the arch was quite collapsed on my left foot and a little collapsed on my right as well.

-So I searched the internet for a way to strengthen foot arches and that search lead me to an article that mentioned posture control insoles.
+So I searched the internet for a way to strengthen foot arches and that search leads me to an article that mentioned posture control insoles.
 I did a search for posture control insoles and I ordered the insoles.
 I tried them and they worked miraculously.

 I was convinced that I had finally found the solution to my seemingly insoluble problem.
 Things went very well for about a year until I started messing around with the insoles because they were hurting my toes.
-After that they I struggled for many months to get them to start working again but to no avail."
+After that, I struggled for many months to get them to start working again but to no avail."

 Note: The generic proprioceptive insoles that Louis purchased from a manufacturer in Washington State were not designed to treat the PreClinical Clubfoot Deformity.